vectorized-runner/vectorized-runner.github.io/_posts/2022-07-31-A-high-performance-temporary-List.md

 - There are some cases when the user needs to be careful: Working with stack allocated memory, passing to methods, using ref returns.

+You can get the full source code from here: [StackOnlyList](https://github.com/vectorized-runner/StackOnlyList/blob/main/StackOnlyList/StackOnlyList.cs)

 Please give some feedback (wherever I shared this!) as I don't have comments implemented here *yet*!